Lesson 1.3: BNF Syntax and Parser Generation

 Ambiguities

 Now let's try a slightly more advanced example.
-Input the following program into your editor as and-or.bool:
+Save the following program as and-or.bool:

 true && false || false

-When you try and parse this program, you ought to see the following error:
+If you try to parse it, you will see the following error:

 [Error] Inner Parser: Parsing ambiguity.